Habana Tramline Causeway and Wharf Site: History

 Although an 1875 outbreak of the crop disease, rust, caused some foreclosures and sales, by 1876 the Mackay district had 18 sugar mills and 5568 acre of land were under sugar cultivation.
 The sugar industry boomed in the early 1880s and Mackay prospered as a port and as a commercial and administrative centre, drawing business from nearby pastoral holdings and the sugar plantations being developed along the river.

 The period 1881 to 1884 also marked the zenith of the plantation system of growing sugar cane.
 This system was characterised by large land holdings that were worked with indentured South Sea Islander labour.
 Each plantation built its own sugar mill to crush its cane.
 Twelve mills opened near Mackay during the early 1880s, including at Habana, on the plantation of Long and Robertson.
 The Colonial Sugar Refinery (CSR) opened a large mill at Homebush in 1883, and in the Mackay district 19,320 acre of cane were being cultivated under the plantation system by 1884.
 However, this system depended on the importation of South Sea Islander labour, and it soon suffered a number of blows.

 A drop (of a third) in the price of sugar in 1884, and increasing numbers of small selectors and farmers in the area, began to challenge the plantation system.
 Small farmers did not like having to crush their sugar crops at plantation mills, where they were a secondary consideration.
-Sir Samuel Griffith, Queensland Premier between 1883-1888 and 1890-1893, sought to break the plantations into small farms.
+Sir Samuel Griffith, Queensland Premier (1883–1888 and 1890–1893), sought to break the plantations into small farms.
 This accorded with the preferred model for the development of Queensland: small yeomen farmers working their own land with the help of their families.

 Legislation aimed at applying this model, together with humanitarian and union concerns, as well as racism, ultimately formed the basis for opposition to and brought about the eventual cessation of the trade in South Sea Islander labour.
 Church and mission groups opposed it on ethical and humanitarian grounds.
 And labour unions, exclusively white, felt threatened by cheap non-European labour and were concerned that employers would use Islanders to undermine working conditions.